ISI-apex/casper-utils/README.md

 a designated master clone is critical, because a synchronization funnel is needed among all the committers, otherwise clones could diverge.

+Note: We do not use GitHub's free-tier LFS storage, but there's no way to disable it for the repository on Github.com [1], no way to disable per remote on the client [2], and even no working way to override the LFS storage endpoint per remote on the client (`git config remote.REMOTENAME.lfsurl` is not honored).
+So, the workaround is: before pushing to GitHub make sure to disable LFS.

+Assuming you cloned from a clone other than the GitHub clone (see above), add GitHub as a remote clone under the name of `gh` (only need to this once after you cloned above):

+    $ git remote add gh git@github.com:ISI-apex/casper-utils.git

+Then, when you want to push to GitHub, temporarily disable LFS:

+    $ git lfs uninstall
+    $ git push gh master
+    $ git lfs install

 Build Gentoo Prefix with CASPER and dependencies
 ================================================